aatree/aautil/README.md

 * *this* - the map structure of the component.
 * *name* - the name of the trait.
 * *f* - the function used to close the trait.
 Takes a single argument, this.
+* The value returned by open-trait is the revised map structure of the component.

 **(close-component this)** closes the traits of a component, reversing the order in which the traits were opened.